-CHC works with Japan International Cooperation Agency to expand TB treatment and Community DOTS to all of Svay Rieng province.
+CHC works with Japan International Cooperation Agency to expand TB treatment and Community Treatment Model to all of Svay Rieng province.

 Svay Rieng village bank microloan program, started by CHC in 1994, becomes an independent Cambodian Microfinance Institution dedicated to alleviating poverty.

 Sok Thim named a Hero of Global Health by TIME Magazine, which profiles him, Goldfeld and the CHC in its focus issue on global health.

 |2004||The NIH/CIPRA expands the planning grant to a five year, $2.5 million grant to build a clinical and research network for TB and AIDS and to support the CAMELIA trial.

 With support from US NIH and the Japanese embassy, CHC begins to renovate and upgrade the TB care facilities in the pulmonary ward of the largest hospital in Phnom Penh (KSFH, the Khmer-Soviet Friendship Hospital), which serves the poorest and sickest Cambodians dying from both diseases.